Becky Moore, BCCLC, BCMFC, UACertMFCTweet

 In chapter 12 of When Heaven Invades Earth: A Practical Guide to a Life of Miracles, Bill Johnson, Senior Pastor of Bethel Church in Redding, California writes:

 I have seen the small gems that suddenly appeared in the people's hands as they worshipped God.
 Since early in 1998, we have had feathers fall in our meetings.
 At first I thought birds were getting into our air conditioning ducts, but then they started falling in other rooms of the church not connected with the same ductwork.
 They now fall most anywhere we go - airports, homes, restaurants, offices and the like...He [God] wants to take us farther, and we can only get there by following signs.
 Our present understanding of scripture can only take us so far.
 (Page 204,205)

-Johnson convinces people that these signs are from God and the Holy Spirit and our present understanding of scripture cannot take us far enough.
-On the same pages, he says that laughter, gold dust, oil and a cloud (appearing in the church building) are also signs of God's presence.
+Johnson erroneously convinces people that these signs are from God and the Holy Spirit and our present understanding of scripture cannot take us far enough, and people eat up this nonsense.
+I (and multitudes of others) find this disturbing (and also a bit comical).
+On the same pages, he says that (uncontrolled) laughter, gold dust, oil and a cloud (appearing in the church building) are also signs of God's presence.
 He further explains in the same chapter that these signs and manifestations "are simple indicators of God's presence and purpose".
 He calls these signs God's "personal notes" to us.
 He clearly links these signs to our holy God and the Holy Spirit.